dimantha1234/pipedream/components/twitter/sources/search-twitter/readme.md

 ## Configuration

+Pipedream will walk you through configuring this source when you activate via the UI or CLI.
+You may also update any of these settings after deploying.

 ### Authentication

-This source requires connected accounts for the following apps.
+Connect your accounts on Pipedream for the following apps.

 | Source                               | Description                                                  | Authentication Strategy | Popularity |
 | ------------------------------------ | ------------------------------------------------------------ | ----------------------- | ---------- |